The Lawrence-Krammer-Bigelow Representations of the Braid Groups via Quantum SL_2: Introduction

 \section{Introduction}

-In recent years the representation theory of the braid groups $\,B_n\,$ in $n$ strands has attracted attention due to two ground breaking developments.
-One of them is in the work of Bigelow and Krammer \cite{Big01, Kra02}, who managed to resolve the long standing problem of the linearilty of the braid groups by showing that a two-parameter generalization of the classical Burau representation is faithful.
-The second development is the emergence of vast families of braid group representations that are constructed from quantum algebras and conformal field theories.
+In recent years the representation theory of the braid groups $\,B_n\,$ on $n$ strands has attracted attention due to two groundbreaking developments.
+One of them is in the work of Bigelow and Krammer \cite{Big01, Kra02}, who managed to resolve the long standing problem of the linearity of the braid groups by showing that a two-parameter generalization of the classical Burau representation is faithful.
+The second development is the emergence of vast families of braid group representations that are constructed from quantum algebras (see \cite{KRT97} and references therein) and conformal field theories \cite{KZ84,Koh87,TK88}.
 Intriguing relationships between these seemingly very different approaches have been discovered and they remain a fascinating area of study.

 In this article we give an explicit construction and proof of an isomorphism between the faithful representation $\lkb{2}{n}$ of $B_n$ considered by Bigelow and Krammer and the submodule of the {\em R-matrix} representations on $\Vm^{\otimes n}$ for the generic Verma module $\Vm$ of the quantum group $\,U_q({\mathfrak s}{\mathfrak l}_2)\,$.
-Following \cite{Big01} we will refer in this article to $\lkb{2}{n}$ as the {\em Lawrence-Krammer-Bigelow representation} or LKB representation.
-It is, by construction, defined over the ring $\,{\mathbb Z}[{\tt q}^{\pm 1},{\tt t}^{\pm 1}]\,$ of two variable Laurent polynomials with integral coefficients.
-The parameters ${\tt q}$ and ${\tt t}$ are associated to Deck transformations of a covering $\tilde C_n\to C_n$, where $C_n$ is the two-point configuration space on a disc with $n$-punctures, and $\lkb{2}{n}=H_2(\tilde C_n)$ (see \cite{Big01}).